Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### apitoken
 API token used to access Grafana.
 See [Create API Token](http://docs.grafana.org/http_api/auth/#create-api-token) for details how to create a API token.

+### directrefresh
+Only for `direct` access mode.
+Enables or disable graph refresh.
+Defaults to `no`.

+### indirectproxyrefresh
+Only for `indirectproxy` access mode.
+Enables or disable graph refresh with an interval of the service interval.
+Defaults to `yes`.

 ### usepublic
 Enables/Disables the usage of a `public` URL to the Grafana server.